YipLi-kktkt/PreludeOfMe/content/authors/admin/_index.md

 ## About Me

-_Yiping_ is currently in her Gap year at HangZhou, China.
+Hi, I am Yiping Li (李一平). _Yiping_ is currently in her Gap year at HangZhou, China.
 She completed her graduate study at Nanjing University in 2023.
 Her research interests as a astrophysicist on _interstellar medium_ and _high-energy astrophysics_.
 She developed scattering simulation code of supernova remnant.

 <!-- She engages in improving academic skills as a mordern international astrophysicist, meanwhile in traveling, volunteering friend's workshop. -->